Surrealistic tour through Peru, Bolivia and Chile

 Depending on the season it is almost a guaranty to see condors ascending from the depth of the canon where they have their nests.
 This fact makes that Cruz del Condor draws many tourists, but lucky for us these giant birds don’t seem to be the least disturbed with all this attention.

 After saying goodbye to the condors, you drive back to Chivay.
-Time to lunch before the bus goes to Arequipa.
+Time to lunch before the bus drives back to Arequipa.

 Day 8: Arequipa - Tacna Chile - Arica